JoeStrout/InversionInstitute/ROADMAP.md

 ### Editor
 - add work boundaries/margins, which the user can drag in to get a more compact space (determining position on the world-result histogram)
 - make zoom (scroll wheel) either work, or disable it entirely
+- BUG: the first time the Save As dialog comes up in the Free Play editor, there is some visual glitch where the preview area was in the Free Play screen.)

 ### Cut Scenes
 - add fade in/out when transitioning to/from cut scenes